METALS-Copper higher as wage talks start at world's largest mine

 Any interruption at Escondida would come on top of the closure of India’s second largest smelter after environmental protests.

+It could tip the market into deficit.
+The International Copper Study Group sees the 24 million-tonne-a-year copper market with a 43,000 tonne surplus this year and a deficit of 331,000 tonnes in 2019.

-“Copper is likely to continue to trade higher,” he said.
+“Copper is likely to continue to trade higher,” Shah said.

 TECHNICALS: Copper has been stuck in a range between around $7,300 and $6,600 since hitting a four-year high in December.
 On Monday it broke above its 100-day moving average, improving its technical picture, and was poised to move above its downtrend line from its April high.